Archive

 Vina Duwi Anugrah

-Abstract: Students are vulnerable to mental disorders that have a negative impact on their academic achievement, so they need self-efficacy to overcome this.
-Mental health as a belief in one's abilities in achieving goals and peer support as a belief in God that directs someone to behave positively have an important role in increasing self-efficacy.
-The purpose of this study was to identify the relationship between mental health and peer support with student self-efficacy.
-The research was conducted using a quantitative method with multiple linear regression analysis techniques using SMARTPLS assistance.
-The sample in this study was 240 people with an accidental sampling technique.
-The criteria are students.
-The instrument uses a mental health scale, a peer support scale and a self-efficacy scale developed by the researcher, data collection is carried out with the help of a google form via whatsapp and using a QR code directly.
-The results of the study showed a positive and significant relationship between mental health and peer support on student self-efficacy, the independent variables simultaneously contributed 59.9% to the dependent variable.
-The partial hypothesis of the mental health variable shows a significant relationship to self-efficacy with a regression coefficient value of 0.956 and the peer support variable also shows a significant relationship to self-efficacy with a regression coefficient value of 0.499.
+Students are vulnerable to mental disorders that have a negative impact on their academic achievement, so self-efficacy is needed to overcome it.
+Mental health as a belief in one's ability to achieve goals, peer support can have a positive influence, one of which is in increasing self-efficacy.
+The purpose of this study was to identify the relationship between mental health and peer support with students' self-efficacy.
+The study was conducted using a quantitative method with multiple linear regression analysis techniques assisted by SMARTPLS.
+The sample in this study was 240 students with accidental sampling techniques.
+The data collection instrument was carried out with the help of a google form through social media that had been distributed.
+The results of the study showed a positive and significant relationship between mental health and peer support on students' self-efficacy, the independent variables simultaneously contributed 59.9% to the dependent variable.
+The partial hypothesis of the mental health variable showed a significant relationship with self-efficacy with a regression coefficient value of 0.956 and the peer support variable also showed a significant relationship with self-efficacy with a regression coefficient value of 0.499

 Declined GENFABET: Generasi Pendidikan Dasar